Align portfolio or project with Sustainable Development Goals, Targets & Indicators

 Aligning with SDG Goals and Targets

-So if you’re a fund manager, you might want to focus on SDG aligned companies.
+So if you’re a fund manager, you might want to focus on SDG-aligned companies.
 And if you’re a social enterprise or nonprofit, it’s in your best interest to demonstrate your impact as part of the efforts to achieve the Sustainable Development Goals.

 To help you achieve those goals, here are the 4 actionable tips for selecting the right outcomes, metrics and aligning them to SDG:

 - If you’re still not clear where your impact fits in the 17 SDGs, don’t take a guess; review all the SDG targets in detail.
-For example, if your organization provides free breakfast to students in rural schools, you might think that you fit in SDG 4 - Quality Education.
-But in reality, this SDG is only focused on equal access to quality education to acquire relevant skills.
-However, if you look at SDG 2 - Zero Hunger, you might find alignment with target 2.2 related to ending malnutrition in children.
+For example, if your organization provides free breakfast to students in rural schools, you might think you fit in SDG 4 - Quality Education.
+But in reality, this SDG only focuses on equal access to quality education to acquire relevant skills.
+However, looking at SDG 2 - Zero Hunger, you might find alignment with target 2.2 related to ending malnutrition in children.
 On the other hand, you could be aligned to more than one SDG at once.
 For example, if you run a program to help smallholder women farmers in a developing country, you might be hitting the goals “No Poverty,” “Zero Hunger,” “Gender Equality,” and “Decent Work & Economic Growth.”

-- Finally, if you’re in the private sector working on private impact investment funds, impact investment bonds or enterprise, you might want to keep an eye on
+- Finally, if you’re in the private sector working on private impact investment funds, impact investment bonds, or enterprise, you might want to keep an eye on

 - The Practice Assurance Standard for Private Equity